Featured in...

 » TAKE ACTION NOW: Compare deals from the UK’s leading lenders

-How much can I borrow for a second mortgage to buy a second home?
+How much can I borrow to buy a second home?

 If you are thinking about buying a second home as a buy-to-let investment or as a holiday home, you may also be wondering how much you can borrow on a second mortgage.